CarexNigra/event-collector/README.md

 # TODO
 1. 3 brockers and zookeeper
-2. Each event – write to new line
-2. Avoid reading to get file size.
-Use storage methods
 2. Checks with ruff
 3. CI/CD: github workflow: checks and tests
 4. Prometheus metrics